roshanthamalaka/assignment_pyapp_ac/Ansible_playbooks_promethus_configuration/Readme.md

 Purpose of the Playbooks as follows

-    install_promethus.yml  Install Promethus and Configure it as a service configure_promethus.yml Configure Promethus Server to scrap metrics
+    install_promethus.yml  Install Promethus and Configure it as a service configure_promethus.yml Configure Promethus Server to scrape metrics from application

-Promethus does not have a package manager installation in summary following things needs to be done
+Promethus does not have a package manager command for installation.
+In summary following things needs to be done for install it
-1. Download the Binary from Promethus Site
+1. Download the tar file from Promethus Site
-2. Extract it get Binary and Configuration file
+2. Extract tar file , get prometheus excutable and Configuration file
 3. Copy executable to the /usr/local/bin location creating folder called prometheus in the path
 4. Create the Service file , Start and Enable the service